4ubr3ypwd/itempress/readme.md

-**ItemPress-develop** is the development repo for the [ItemPress Plugin](http://wordpress.org/plugins/itempress/) on WordPress.org.
+[ItemPress](http://wordpress.org/plugins/itempress/) is a robust custom post type that will allow you to create new content with the freedom of ambiguity.

-## Getting Involved
+# Getting Involved

-**Bugs** and **new features suggestions** are all initially filed on the WordPress.org [Support Tab](http://wordpress.org/support/plugin/itempress).
-They are then automatically pushed to the [ItemPress Development Board](https://trello.com/b/OrTYa3Bp/itempress-development-board) on Trello where things get organized.

-I want getting support and tracking development for ItemPress to be as easy as possible, so please use the [Support Tab](http://wordpress.org/support/plugin/itempress) to:

-- Report bugs
-- Contribute patches, etc
-- Suggest new ideas & features
-- Get general support (try IRC first)

-The [Support Tab](http://wordpress.org/support/plugin/itempress) is the best way of getting in contact with me!
+Clone and hack away.

+I should be updating the repo with a VaryingVagrantVagrants setup you can use to hack better.

-### IRC
+## IRC

 **#itempress** is an official channel on freenode.
 Join there to get help, discuss new features, or just say Hi.
-I am usually there Mon-Fri 10am - 4pm MST-Arizona.
-Ping my username @aubreypwd to get my attention.
+I am usually there Mon-Fri 10am - 4pm MST.
+Ping @aubreypwd to get my attention.
 Some official meetings will happen there in the future.

+## aubreypwdev on Trello

+Development stuff also happens on Trello at my [public board](https://trello.com/b/uk3hdBiF).

-## Documentation
+# Documentation

 I am currently working on ItemPress's documentation on the [ItemPress Codex](http://codex.wordpress.org/index.php?title=User:Aubreypwd/itempress)